-Orchard Road is a true shoppers’ paradise.
+Orchard Road is a beautiful street to visit and a true shoppers’ paradise.
 This short stretch of road is covered in luxurious shopping malls featuring tonnes of high-end stores.
 With so many malls so close together, it’s the ideal place to spend a full day bouncing between malls and seeing what each has to offer.

 The malls may be famous for their flashy clothes stores, but there’s a lot more than clothes to check out.
 For instance, the Grande Whisky Collection in ION Orchard is definitely worth a visit, and the shopping mall also host tonnes of fine dining experiences, as well as juice bars, cinemas, and even art galleries for then you need to take a break from shopping.
 Even as a non-shopper, you’ll be able to keep yourself entertained for a while.

 Singapore is also famous (or should we say, infamous) for its strict rules, harsh fines, and punishments.
 One example that picked up a lot of international attention was its ban on chewing gum, introduced in 1992.
 Although you can chew freely if you take your own supply, it’s illegal to import or sell it (aside from for medical purposes).
 This may seem a little absurd but, for a small island state teeming with people, keeping things orderly is quite a daunting task, hence the strict policies.